mikemaid/Mountain-Climb/README.md

 \
 Don't land on your head.

-Don't Run of out fuel.
+Don't run of out fuel.

 **Have Fun!**
 \